 Stage Three: Disciplinary action for unacceptable performance is invoked if performance continues to be below expectations following a reasonable period of addressing performance concerns during stage two.
-Disciplinary action for unacceptable performance is only instigated in accordance with the applicable industrial instrument.
-Refer to the PTC Unit for further information.
+Disciplinary action for unacceptable performance is only instigated in accordance with the applicable industrial instrument, refer to the HR Unit.